chekz1321/tacofancy-api/README.md

 This whole this is a relatively rudimentary Flask setup.
 After you ``pip install`` the requirements, you should be able to visit ``/cook/`` to get a DB together.
 The Flask app is looking for an environmental variable ``DATABASE_URL`` to tell it how to connect to the database.
-Depending on what backend you’re using, you might need to actually create the database, etc before it’ll work.
+Depending on what backend you’re using, ou might need to actually create the database, etc before it’ll work.
 I developed this with sqlite but you should be able to use any backend that SQLAlchemy supports.